dot42/dot42/Thoughs on Improvements.md

 	- more aggressively by reusing out-of-scope registers.
 This could greatly reduce the number of required move_from16XXX instructions.
 	- when move_from16XXX instructions are required, often unnecessary back-copying does occur, even though the value is never used again.

+- When using a primitive array in `foreach` loop, the array is copied in `Dot42.Internal.ArrayIEnumerable<T>`.
+We could have specilized enumerables that do not need the array copying.
+Boxing/Unboxing would still occur at the moment though.
+  Furthermore, in the typical case GetEnumerator is called exactly once.
+This case could be optimize by implementing IEnumerator on ArrayIEnumerable<T>, and only return a new instance if a second call is acually made.

 ### Improving the generics implementation
 The following comments refer mainly to the implementation of the `GenericInstanceConverter`.